Davidyz/VectorCode/docs/neovim.md

 > before proceeding.

 > [!NOTE]
-> When the neovim plugin doesn't work properly, please try upgrading the CLI
+> When the neovim plugin doesn't work properly, please try upgrading both the CLI
-> tool to the latest version before opening an issue.
+> and the neovim plugin to the latest version before opening an issue.

 <!-- mtoc-start -->